Back

 • These methodologies provide a structured approach to software development by defining its stages and the responsibilities of the development team.

 • The most frequently used software development approaches are Waterfall, Agile, Scrum, Lean, and Prototype.
-Less popular but still useful methodologies include XP, RAD, and FDD.
+Less popular but still useful methodologies include XP, RAD, FDD, and Dynamic Systems Methodology.

 • Each approach has its pros and cons.
 The choice depends on the specifics of the company and the team.
 It’s worth knowing the strengths and weaknesses of the approach that the development team plans to use to achieve the best results.